For general information about upgrades, downgrades, platform support, etc., please visit https://dev.mysql.com/doc/relnotes/mysql/8.0/en/.

 InnoDBsystem tablespace by default.
 A minimum of two undo tablespaces is required to permit truncation of undo logs.

-innodb_undo_tablespacesto 0 is deprecated and will not be supported in a future release.
+innodb_undo_tablespacesto 0 is deprecated and will not be supported in a future MySQL version.

 The naming convention used for undo tablespace files is changed from